Amsterdam/GOB-Import/README.md

 Template for a GOB Import Client

-The responsabiliy of a GOB import client is to import and convert data to GOB format and publish the results on the GOB Message Broker.
+The responsabiliy of a GOB import gobimportclient is to import and convert data to GOB format and publish the results on the GOB Message Broker.

 Importing data consists of the following steps: